 Likewise, there is a rising apprehension among immigrants that they may also be booted from the UK.
 This led to an increase in the number of EU citizens applying for British passports in the run up to the June 23rd referendum, helping to fuel a 29% increase in applicants from 2014 to 2015.
 UK immigration lawyers also reported seeing a rush of new clients in the weeks following the shocking result.

 Nationality-jumping isn’t solely a concern for those looking to protect relationships, investments, or livelihoods, however.
 Some national leaders are thinking aloud about how to sweeten the pot for those considering a new and improved citizenship status.
-One immediate casualty of Brexit has been the notion of lifelong citizenship.
 A week after the Brexit vote, one German minister suggested re-opening the prospect of dual citizenship for UK citizens, while Italian prime minister Matteo Renzi suggested British students in Italy could apply for Italian passports.

 Amid all of this unrest, Europe’s first hybrid digital residency program, Estonia’s e-residency offering, also reported a jump in applicants post-referendum.
 Though it doesn’t currently convey any right to actually live in the Baltic state or provide other EU residency rights, it does provide the ability to digitally open a bank account, and start and run a business.
 Yet, many new applicants are hopeful this digital foothold will eventually become more substantial in the longer term.